Hi everybody !

 I hope you have a great summer and that your inner artist is having a great time as well!

-I’m fully boosted from the Urbansketchers symposium in Porto!
+I’m fully boosted from the Urbansketchers symposium in Porto in july!
 I had 4 great workshops from which I want to share some “takeaways”.

 To warm up, I started with Reham Ali’s workshop.
-It was a wonderful experience: She teaches how to build your drawing by drawing first all the vertical lines.
+It was a wonderful experience: She makes great sketches with ink en watercolor, with really strong shadows.
+First she showed us how to build your drawing by drawing first all the vertical lines.
 This was very helpful.
 I felt a lot of resistance by doing this, but finally it helped to build my drawing more or less correctly.
 She was drawing everything immediately in ink, and didn’t mind the mistakes.
 She just continues drawing over them and thus including them in her art work.

 Mistakes are your babies: you should LOVE them!